Wang Junjie: National team career

+Chinese media have described Wang as the first Chinese international player in nearly two decades to have been developed entirely through the campus basketball system rather than professional club academies or traditional sports schools.

 Wang represented China at the 2023 FIBA Under-19 Basketball World Cup.
 He led the team with 21 points and 8 rebounds in an 83–74 Loss to Spain.

-Following his Sophomore season with the Dons, Wang was invited to training camp with the Chinese national team in April 2025.
-On July 30, 2025, he was selected to the national team roster for the 2025 FIBA Asia Cup.
+Following his sophomore season with the Dons, Wang was invited to training camp with the senior national team in April 2025.
+On 30 July 2025, he was selected to the national team roster for the 2025 FIBA Asia Cup.
 He was named to the All-Tournament Team after China finished as Runner-ups, their best finish in the Asia Cup since 2015.